Pelezinho (comics)

-Publication History
+Publication history

 In the 70's, after many difficult negotiations between Mauricio de Sousa and Pelé, finally there was an understanding.
 The idea of the creator of Monica and Friends was that the character being a child, contrary to Pelé's desire, who imagined an adult version.
 Mauricio de Sousa's arguments prevailed, which included the assertion that the continuity of the Pelé's brand would be guaranteed if it involved children.
+From then on, Mauricio received information based on Pelé's childhood experiences to create the other characters.
 Thus, in October 1976, it was first released through newspaper strips on Folha de S. Paulo sharing space with Jimmy Five, Blu and Lionel's Kingdom comic strips.
 Later, in August 1977, his magazine was launched, in addition to his almanacs, by the publisher Abril, together with the Monica magazines.
 From then on, success was not limited to the comics published in Brazil and other countries, as Pelezinho became a doll and stamped on the packaging of the most varied products, from food to sporting goods, to various types of toys.

 The issue 58, released in May 1982, was Pelezinho's last magazine.
 Even so, the almanacs with republications of the best stories and strips continued until December 1986.
 There were eight issues, in addition to two special editions that commemorated the arrival of the second World Cup in Mexico that year.

 As of January 1987, all of Mauricio de Sousa's comics began to be published by the publisher Globo, except Pelezinho, which had its publication closed.
 However, it was published by the publisher Almanaque a special edition in honor of Pelé's 50th birthday.
 The following year Pelezinho got a new almanac on Globo with a selection of old stories, which was discontinued after the first issue.

 In 1990 the character reappeared three times.
 First, in issue 7 of the series of comic strips As Melhores Piadas in pocket format (in which each issue was starred by a different character created by Mauricio de Sousa).
 Then in the 1990 FIFA World Cup came a comic book with only unpublished stories (in one of which there was a crossover between Pelezinho and Pelé).
 And finally, Pelezinho Especial – 50 Anos de Pelé, a giant-size edition with more than 200 pages.

 In June 2012, Mauricio de Sousa confirmed the return of publication of Turma do Pelezinho by Panini Comics and announced that he plans to do a project along the same lines with Neymar.
-In 2013, Neymar's magazine is launched, soon after, Maurício de Sousa Produções decided to change the look of Pelezinho, removing the "blackface" characteristics.
+In 2013, Neymar's magazine is launched, soon after, Maurício de Sousa Produções decided to change the look of Pelezinho, digitally removing the "blackface" characteristics in comic book art starting with issue number 8, in the 90s Mauricio had already shown interest in returning the character and removing the character's blackface and making a grown-up version showing him as a pre-teen, but the project was never taken forward, according to Panini "the art was re-studied to become more modern, updated and universal".